sudeepa88/SpyneAssignment/README.md

      2. Add Url Session and upload photos in the given api
      3. Change the button State
      4. Why NSCache is not roalding the first photo ?
+     5. Add an alert view if it is running on simulator .